standardhealth/shr-cli/README.md

 The Standard Health Record (SHR) initiative is working to create a single, high-quality health record for every individual in the United States.
 For more information, see [standardhealthrecord.org](http://standardhealthrecord.org/).

-This GitHub repository contains a Node.js command-line interface for parsing SHR text definitions and exporting them as FHIR profiles, [CIMCORE](https://github.com/standardhealth/shr-cli/wiki/CIMCORE-Documentation) JSON serialized files, JSON schema, ES6 classes, or a JSON document (for website generation).
+This GitHub repository contains a Node.js command-line interface for parsing SHR text definitions and exporting them as a FHIR IG, [CIMCORE](https://github.com/standardhealth/shr-cli/wiki/CIMCORE-Documentation) JSON serialized files, JSON schema, or ES6 classes.
 Future versions of the CLI may support additional capabilities.

 The SHR text definitions and grammar files can be found in the [shr_spec](https://github.com/standardhealth/shr_spec) repo.
 As the SHR text format (and content files) are still evolving, so is this toolset.